mtheoryx/aws-backup/engineer-notes.md

 - [ ] Test backing up LSI indexes
 - [ ] Test backing up global secondary indexes
 - [ ] Test deleting a table
+- [ ] Write a few basic tests for the backup stack

 ## Assumptions challenged

 - DynamoDB is not supported for cross-region backup!!
 - Can only change the billing mode once per 24 hours!
   - It's best to configure this up front, changes get weird with this restriction
+- Can only update 1 GSI per table at a time, and they take time to create and become active